Buyer's Agency in Raleigh NC - Make sure they're a licensed Realtor®!

-Experience with selling high-end luxury homes and what type of features you should expect at various price points and navigating a complex comparative market analysis, is important in helping buyers of all price ranges..
+Experience with selling high-end luxury homes and what type of features you should expect at various price points and navigating a complex comparative market analysis is important in helping buyers of all price ranges...
 The learning curve is real!
 Having knowledge of construction materials/techniques is one of the most overlooked reasons.
-There's an advantage of using our "vetted" service partners and connections and utilizing our "network of agents" can also be a huge advantage, especially in finding homes in highly competitive market!
+There's an advantage of using our "vetted" service partners and connections and utilizing our "network of agents" can also be a huge advantage, especially in finding homes in a highly competitive market!
 In what industry do relationships not matter?
 You can only learn so much in a class!
-90% is done through real life transactions.
+90% is done through real-life transactions.

 Reasons for having a good REALTOR®/buyer's agent on YOUR side -

-1) It's important to know all real estate agents aren't Realtors® , or members of the National Association of Realtors(NAR) which must follow strict Code of Ethics.
+1) It's important to know all real estate agents aren't Realtors® or members of the National Association of Realtors(NAR) which must follow a strict Code of Ethics.